SidRoberts/centum/docs/components/console/input-output.md

 # Input / Output

-The [`Centum\Console\Terminal`](https://github.com/SidRoberts/centum/blob/development/src/Console/Terminal.php) makes it easy to interact with the Terminal, both in terms of input and output.
+The [`Centum\Console\Terminal`](https://github.com/SidRoberts/centum/blob/development/src/Console/Terminal.php) provides a simple interface for interacting with the terminal, handling both input and output.
-By default, it reads and writes to `STDIN`, `STDOUT`, and `STDERR`.
+By default, it reads from `STDIN` and writes to `STDOUT` and `STDERR`.

+## Constructor

 ```php
 Centum\Console\Terminal(